Java

 - Report metrics — Sends collected metrics to the Judoscale API every 10 seconds.

-JUDOSCALE_URLis not set.
+The library is automatically disabled in development or any environment where JUDOSCALE_URL is not set.
 It’s safe to include in your project without affecting local development.

 Queue Time and Tomcat Concurrency